ssantichaivekin/prolog-grader/Readme.md

 Remark :
 1. If you are working on windows, the grader probably wouldn't work.
 2. The folder of driver and solutions must be named **tests**.
+3. If you have a predefined helper function, save it alongside the problems and name it `helper.pl` or anything that has the word helper and has a .pl extension. `hahahahelper.pl` will also work.
+If you have many helpers, they will get called in alphabetical order.
-3. This grader have not been rigorously tested.
+4. This grader have not been rigorously tested.
 In fact, it has not been tested at all.